zzz4949/PseudoOOD_CIL/README.md

 # PseudoOOD_CIL
-The official implementation of Task-incremental Medical Image Classification with Task-specific Batch Normalization
+The official implementation of Enhancing Task Identification through Pseudo-OOD Features for Class-Incremental Learning